 Finally, you can close on the contract for your probate property in [markte_city] Texas.
 Be certain that the costs of the property are covered by the financing.
 You’ll also be responsible for placing the full amount into the estate fund.

-We’re here to assist you during this difficult time and make the process easy.
-Call Strike Zone Investments, LLC today at (409) 223-7434 or send us a message to sell a probate property in Southeast Texas.
+We stick to our CORE Values and we are here to assist you with anything during this difficult time and make the process easy.
+Call Strike Zone Investments, LLC today at (409) 223-7434 or send us a message to discuss how we can help to sell a probate property in Southeast Texas.

 Strike Zone Investments, LLC is a top rated home buying company in Southeast Texas .
 We buy houses, condos, mobile homes and multi-family properties in Jefferson County, Orange County, Hardin County, and other areas in Texas.
 Whether you are trying to avoid foreclosure, tired of being a landlord and dealing with tenants, working through a job loss or divorce, inherited a property that you don’t want, or your property needs a lot of repairs, we can buy your house for a fair price.
 If you need to sell your house fast, we offer cash for homes in Southeast Texas.